Evel Knievel: Post-daredevil years

 During the 1980s, Knievel drove around the country in a recreational vehicle, selling works of art allegedly painted by him.
 After several years of obscurity, Knievel made a significant marketing comeback in the 1990s, representing Maxim Casino, Little Caesars, Harley-Davidson and other firms.

 In 1999, Knievel celebrated the 25th anniversary of the Snake River Canyon jump at the Twin Falls mall.
 His memorabilia was then stored at Kent Knigge's farm in Filer, Idaho, seven miles west of Twin Falls.
 During the same year, Knievel was inducted into the Motorcycle Hall of Fame.

 Knievel once dreamed of housing all of his career memorabilia in an Evel Knievel Museum to be located in his home state of Montana.
 Those dreams were unfulfilled, and his artifacts are spread throughout transportation museums and private collections around the world.
-Knievel's original blueprints and handwritten notes about his desired museum are currently displayed at the Route 66 Vintage Iron Motorcycle Museum in downtown Miami, Oklahoma.
-The Route 66 site also houses Evel's Snake River Canyon Jump Mission Control Super Van.
+Knievel's original blueprints and handwritten notes about his desired museum were most recently displayed at the former Route 66 Vintage Iron Motorcycle Museum in downtown Miami, Oklahoma.
+The Route 66 site also once housed Evel's Snake River Canyon Jump Mission Control Super Van.
 While Knievel's original dream of having all his significant memorabilia being centralized would go unfulfilled, a few public museums were opened in his honor, including the Evel Knievel Museum in Topeka, Kansas, which has the official approval of the Knievel estate.

 On October 9, 2005, Knievel promoted his last public "motorcycle ride" at the Milwaukee Harley-Davidson dealership.
 The ride was to benefit victims of Hurricane Katrina.
 Although he was originally scheduled to lead a benefit ride through Milwaukee, Knievel never rode the motorcycle because he suffered a mild (non-debilitating) stroke before the appearance and limited his visit to a signing session.